-Better understanding complex and opaque products through more dynamic analytical models.
+Better understanding complex and opaque products such as hedge funds through more dynamic analytical models.

 We use Bridgewater All Weather, one of the largest hedge funds, to illustrate how to quantitative techniques could provide investors with a more dynamic understanding of the potential fund behavior intra-month using only monthly fund data.